-Record management system has several benefits such as improving efficiency, better traceability and ensuring regulatory compliance.
-Record management and retention allows companies to make sure its staff has complete access to accurate information in a timely and cost-effective manner.
+Records Management System has several benefits such as improving efficiency, better traceability, and ensuring regulatory compliance.
+Record management and retention allow companies to make sure their staff has complete access to accurate information in a timely and cost-effective manner.
 Following are the most important benefits of setting up a good records management program in your office:

 1. Control the Generation and Growth of Records